 For information on how to apply, please refer to the Information on Applying for a Consular Report of Birth Abroad.
 CRBA applications must be made before the child's 18th birthday.
 We recommend that parents apply for both the CRBA and US passport as soon as possible after the child's birth.
 To apply for a US passport please see detailed instructions here.

 If you believe you meet the transmission requirements, please make an appointment via our website.
 Before visiting us at the Embassy, please look at the security requirements for all visitors.
-You will not be allowed to enter with any of the prohibited items listed here.
+You will not be allowed to enter with any of the prohibited items listed here (PDF 320 KB).

 Both parents and the child should appear at the interview.
 Please bring a valid, government-issued photo identification of non-American citizen parent.
 If both parents are not present at the interview, a Passport Issuance Consent Form DS-3053 must be completed by the absent parent and notarized for each child.

-On the day of your interview, you will be asked to submit:
+As part of the application, you will be asked to submit: